MinaArzaghi/MinaArzaghi.github.io/aboutme.md

 # About Me

-Hello, I'm Mina Arzaghi, a passionate and dedicated individual with a strong background in Data Science and Machine Learning and Project Management.
-Currently, I'm pursuing my Ph.D. in
-Data Science at HEC Montreal under supervision of Prof. [Jean-François Plante](https://www.hec.ca/en/profs/jfplante.html).
-My research focuses on the critical topic of Trustworthy Machine Learning, particularly delving into Algorithmic Fairness within Recommender Systems.
+Hello, I'm Mina Arzaghi, a Ph.D. student in Data Science at HEC Montreal, specializing in Trustworthy Machine Learning.
+Under the expert guidance of Prof. [Jean-François Plante](https://www.hec.ca/en/profs/jfplante.html) and Prof. [Golnoosh Farnadi](https://gfarnadi.github.io/), my research focuses on Algorithmic Fairness within Large Language Models.
+With several years of experience teaching data science courses, especially machine learning, and a background as a data scientist in the financial field, I bring a practical and informed perspective to my academic research.

 ## Ph.D.
 Research